dorukersoy47/IB-HL-CS/week17/SystemFundementals.md

 ***Legacy systems*** are outdated computer systems, programming languages or application software that are used instead of available upgraded versions.

 - A legacy system is often still in use because its data cannot be changed to newer or standard formats, or its application programs cannot be upgraded.
+<br></br>

+#### Things to Consider in Legacy Systems
+##### Compatibility Issues

+Compatibility is the capacity for two systems to work together without having to be altered to do so.

+***Questions to Ask***

+- Will legacy software run on new hardware?
+- Is the format of the legacy system data compatible with new software?
+- Can the legacy system be used with new technologies?

+<br></br>

+***Examples of Compatibilty Issues:***
+- The cost of maintaining an older system can be higher than maintaining a more updated version.
+The staff might not be familiar with such an outdated version of the system.
+- Tech support may no longer be available.
+- The data in the current system might not be compatible with newer systems and conversion may not be possible.
+- Legacy systems are usually more vulnerable to security threats due to lack of security patches.
+<br></br>

+##### Lack of Security

+Security is the defense of digital information and IT assets against internal and external, malicious and accidental threats.

+***Questions to Ask***
+- How much the legacy system is open to security attacks?

+***Examples of Security Issues:***
+- Legacy systems may have vulnerabilities in older operating systems or applications due to lack of security patches being available or applied.

+- There can also be production configurations that cause security problems.
+These issues can put the legacy system at risk of being compromised by attackers or knowledgeable insiders.

+> ***RWE:*** WannaCry ransomware attack

+<br></br>

 <img src="https://www.deepcoredata.com/wp-content/uploads/2017/08/alliancetek.jpg" alt="Legacy vs. New Systems" style="align-center">